Mississippi: 20th century to present

 In 1987, 20 years after the U.S. Supreme Court had ruled in 1967's Loving v.
 Virginia that a similar Virginian law was unconstitutional, Mississippi repealed its ban on interracial marriage (also known as miscegenation), which had been enacted in 1890.
 It also repealed the segregationist-era poll tax in 1989.
 In 1995, the state symbolically ratified the Thirteenth Amendment, which had abolished slavery in 1865.
 In 2009, the legislature passed a bill to repeal other discriminatory civil rights laws, which had been enacted in 1964, the same year as the federal Civil Rights Act, but ruled unconstitutional in 1967 by federal courts.
 Republican Governor Haley Barbour signed the bill into law.

 On August 29, 2005, Hurricane Katrina, though a Category 3 storm upon final landfall, caused even greater destruction across the entire 90 mi of the Mississippi Gulf Coast from Louisiana to Alabama.

 The previous flag of Mississippi, used until June 30, 2020, featured the Confederate battle flag.

 The previous flag of Mississippi, used until June 30, 2020, featured the Confederate battle flag.
 Mississippi became the last state to remove the Confederate battle flag as an official state symbol on June 30, 2020, when Governor Tate Reeves signed a law officially retiring the second state flag.
 The current flag, The "New Magnolia" flag, was selected via referendum as part of the general election on November 3, 2020.
-It officially became the state flag on January 11, 2021, after being signed into law by the state legislature and governor.
+It officially became the state flag on January 11, 2021, after the measure was signed into law by the state legislature and governor.